 1929 The musical revue Hot Chocolates opens a 219-performance run at the Hudson Theatre, featuring some of the great stars of Harlem nightclubs, including the Broadway debut of Louis Armstrong, and a score by Fats Waller, Harry Brooks, and Andy Razaf.

 1970 Birthday of composer and lyricist Jason Robert Brown, who writes the Tony Award-winning scores for the musicals Parade and The Bridges of Madison County.
-Other works include the musicals The Last Five Years, 13, and Honeymoon in Vegas.
+Other works include The Last Five Years, 13, and Honeymoon in Vegas.

 1984 The first Broadway revival of Noël Coward's Design for Living opens at the Circle in the Square Theatre for a run of 245 performances.
 Directed by George C. Scott, it stars Jill Clayburgh, Raul Julia, and Frank Langella.